greggygreps/Sessions/README.md

 # Sessions
 This PowerShell module contains proxy functions for the New-PSSession &amp; New-CimSession cmdlets.
 The proxy functions add features to the cmdlets in the form of two dynamic parameters: SearchBase and Favorite.

+These additional parameters allow users to easily select multiple computers to start a PS or Cim session with and also bookmark frequently used sessions as a favorite.
 #### SearchBase
 The dynamic parameter SearchBase will be a validated set on the output of this command:
 ```powershell